Cosmological constraints from the power spectrum of eBOSS quasars: Data and methodology

 As far as bias parameters are concerned we use~\cite{Chudaykin:2020aoj}, \be \ee where the means in the second line are given by the co-evolution model \cite{Desjacques:2016bnm} with the linear bias $b_1=2.4$ from the official eBOSS QSO analysis \cite{Neveux:2020voa}.
 For higher derivative terms (counterterms) we assume \be \ee which are motived by the EFT naturalness arguments in the physical units~\cite{Chudaykin:2020aoj}.
 For the stochastic contributions we adopt \be \ee Note that in our conventions the stochastic contributions are given by \be P_{\rm stoch}=\frac{1}{\bar n}\left[1+ P_{\rm shot} + a_2\mu^2 \left( \frac{k}{k_{\rm NL}}\right)^2 \right]\,, \ee with $\kNL=0.45\hMpc$.
 For $P_{\rm shot,2}$ which serves to model systematic effects present in the QSO sample we assume the following Gaussian prior, \be P_{\rm shot,2}=-1000\pm1000\,(\Mpc/h)^3 \ee We validate the choice of this prior with the accurate Outer Rim simulations and approximate light-cone EZ mocks.

-Let us elucidate a few differences in the choice of priors w.r.t. previous analyses \cite{Chudaykin:2020aoj,Chudaykin:2020ghx}.
-The first point is that we use the prior on $b_{\mathcal{G}_2}$ centered on the co-evolution model prediction.
+Let us comment on the choice of priors w.r.t. previous analyses \cite{Chudaykin:2020aoj,Chudaykin:2020ghx}.
+First, we use the prior on $b_{\mathcal{G}_2}$ centered on the co-evolution model prediction.
 This choice is in agreement with the analysis of the accurate Outer Rim simulations which predict negative values of this parameter.
-Second, we impose a somewhat tighter priors on counterterm parameters.
-It serves to reduce prior volume effects which may be quite significant for the shot-noise dominated QSO sample.
+Second, we impose $30\%$ tighter priors on the leading order counterterm coefficients and nearly two times stronger bound on $\tilde c$ compared to that considered in \cite{Chudaykin:2020aoj,Chudaykin:2020ghx}.
+We have checked that using wider priors as in these references, enhances the marginalization projection effects slightly, see App. \ref{app:ORnosys} for more detail.
 Our priors for Finger-of-God counterterms are validated in the mock data analysis presented in Sec. \ref{sec:mock1}.
 The third point is that we do not include stochastic contribution proportional to $k^2$ into the theoretical model.
-This choice is motivated by field level analyses of high resolution N-body simulations~\cite{Schmittfull:2018yuk,Schmittfull:2020trd} that do not find evidence for this terms for a sample similar to ours.
+This choice is motivated by field level analyses of high resolution N-body simulations~\cite{Schmittfull:2018yuk,Schmittfull:2020trd} that do not find evidence for this term for a sample similar to ours.
 We also found that including this contribution does not affect parameter recovery other than through increasing prior volume effects.
 For these reasons we do not model this stochastic bias and set it to zero.

 In total we vary 3 cosmological parameters along with 13 nuisance parameters for NGC and SGC samples separately (26 in total).